 God’s Eternal Presence

-When Moses received instructions for the Holy Place of the temple, the high priests were directed to build a table made of acacia wood and place it on the north side of the Holy Place.
+When Moses received instructions for the Holy Place of the temple, the high priest was directed to build a table made of acacia wood and place it on the north side of the Holy Place.
 On the table, they were to lay twelve loaves of “showbread” to represent the twelve tribes of Israel.

-“Put the bread of the Presence on this table to be before me at all times.” – Exodus 25:30
+“And you shall set the bread of the Presence on the table before me regularly.”

 This “bread of the Presence” was was matzah.
 Although, it sat in open air for an entire week, it didn’t become stale.
 It’s preparation required special expertise of the priests.

-The bread, unlike offerings to pagan Gods, were a show of gratitude and thanksgiving for God’s constant care, provision and presence.
-In this way, bread in the Bible symbolizes God’s eternal presence.
+The bread, unlike offerings to pagan Gods, were a show of gratitude and thanksgiving for God’s constant care, provision and presence, summarized as his sovereignty.
+In this way, bread in the Bible symbolizes God’s eternal, sovereign presence.

 Bread Symbolizes Sharing

-When Jesus multiplied the bread to feed the crowd, bread became a sign of sharing (and provision, again.)
+When Jesus multiplied the loaf of bread to feed the large crowd, bread became a sign of sharing (and provision, again.)
 It also symbolized the Word of God which nourished the crowds, spiritually.

 Other Symbols of Bread Found in The Bible

-in this post, we’ve covered just a few important signficances of bread in the Bible, but you can find bread in many other places in scripture, as well.
-Here are a few additional references for the symbolic meaning of bread in the Bible.
+in this post, we’ve covered just a few important signficances of bread in the Bible, but you can find bread in many other old testament and new testament scriptures, as well.
+Here are a few additional references for the symbolic meaning of bread in the Bible for you to add to your daily Bible study:

 Unity of the church

-“Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
-And is not the bread that we break a participation in the body of Christ?
-Because there is one loaf, we, who are many, are one body, for we all share the one loaf.” – 1 Corinthians 10:16–17
+The cup of blessing that we bless, is it not a participation in the blood of Christ?
+The bread that we break, is it not a participation in the body of Christ?
+Because there is one bread, we who are many are one body, for we all partake of the one bread.

 An enemy who can be consumed